12 Billionaires Who Are Now Broke | Filthy Rich To Bankrupt

 4. Elizabeth Holmes

-But her time as a billionaire was cut short as federal investigations loomed over her company with allegations of potentially misleading its investors about their new, innovative blood-testing technology.
+But her time as a billionaire was cut short as federal investigations loomed over her company, alleging that it had potentially misled its investors about its new, innovative blood-testing technology.
 Following these allegations, her credibility and personal wealth both took a serious hit.

-Forbes devalued her personal wealth to zero and Fortune titled Holmes as one of the “World’s Most Disappointing Leaders.”
+Forbes devalued her personal wealth to zero, and Fortune titled Holmes one of the “World’s Most Disappointing Leaders.”
 She was also banned from any position in her company for two years by the Centers for Medicare and Medicaid Services.

 3. Allen Stanford